9 Best Brunch Spots in Oakland – Eggs, Bacon & Mimosas, Oh My!

-Brunch in Oakland is a BIG deal.
-All across Oaktown on Saturdays and Sundays, you see lines flowing out the doors of cafes like Aunt Mary’s Café and Brown Sugar Kitchen.
+Now that restaurants are reopening for indoor seating as well as patio dining, brunch in Oakland is back to being a BIG deal.
+All across Oaktown on Saturdays and Sundays, you see lines flowing out the doors of cafes like Aunt Mary’s and Brown Sugar Kitchen.

 The East Bay’s famous foodie culture wakes up bright and early on weekends, serving up everything from pork belly hash to buttermilk chicken and waffles.

 Bottomless mimosas?
 Check.
 Eggs benedict and thick, smokey bacon?
 Check.
 Wasabi bloody Mary?
 Of course!

 We’ve rounded up 10 of Oakland’s top brunch spots and found something for everyone – whether you are looking for a cozy spot for a lazy morning, a special restaurant for a family celebration, or a greasy breakfast hangover cure to launch your Sunday Funday with friends.

 >> Want to live within walking distance of Oaktown’s best brunch spots?